 RAMMB / CIRA : a site dependent on NOAA which offers a lot of information on current cyclones.

-Hurricane Hunters : Site integrated into NHC on cyclone fighter planes with flight planning.
+Hurricane Hunters : Site integrated into nhc on cyclone fighter planes with flight planning.

 Weather buoy data : Site of the NOAA listing all the weather buoys.